Prague Food Tour by the Geeks

 A combination of wheat flour and dices made of stale bread or rolls.

 Our experience in one of the restaurants in Hošťálkova, It was a café bar/restaurant that we cited in the vicinity.
 The receptionist of the Hotel instructed me that there’s a traditional Czech restaurant must visit.

 The moment we entered inside, the woman came with the list of the menu (in Czech) we didn’t understand even a piece of word.
 I call the guy (waiter) to help me explain what the restaurant offers.

-Finally, we ended up getting Dumplings with saurkraut and chicken.
-I did love the sauce, however, the saurkraut has a weird taste.
+Finally, we ended up getting Dumplings with sauerkraut and chicken.
+I did love the sauce, however, the sauerkraut has a weird taste.
 Paying 15 euros for 2 including drinks is worth it.

 Other Czech Cuisine to try

 Svíčková na Smetana (with dumplings, whipped cream, and cranberries)